Flour and water were all they had left for dinner.

 Colombia has become a place of refuge for Venezuelan migrants and refugees.
 Mercy Corps is working in Colombia’s poorest areas to provide resources to newly arrived Venezuelan migrants.
 Their needs are great.
 Many arrive malnourished and in need of medical care.
 Like Jose and Ana Maria, they are also searching for food and work.

 Colombia is making accommodations for Venezuelans.
 But in many host communities, resources are strained and xenophobia is growing.
-The majority of local governments in Colombia don’t have the resources to provide aid to migrants, so many of the new arrivals are looking to organizations like Mercy Corps for help.
+The majority of local governments in Colombia don’t have the resources to provide aid to migrants, so many of the new arrivals are looking to organisations like Mercy Corps for help.

 Unfortunately, it’s likely that we are still in the early stages of this Venezuelan crisis and that it will continue to escalate.
-Based on Mercy Corps 40 years of experience, we know that if we don’t get ahead of the humanitarian needs, things will worsen for the vulnerable families caught in the middle.
+Based on Mercy Corps' 40 years of experience, we know that if we don’t get ahead of the humanitarian needs, things will worsen for the vulnerable families caught in the middle.
 We are currently expanding our existing aid operations in Colombia to meet the urgent needs of Venezuelan refugees and the Colombian communities hosting them.

 How can I help Venezuelans?